-- our operating performance and the performance of our competitors; - the public's reaction to our filings with the SEC, our press releases and other public announcements; - the degree of trading liquidity in our common stock, including our ability to remain listed on Nasdaq; - changes in recommendations or earnings estimates by research analysts who follow us or other companies in our industry; - variations in general economic conditions, including the impact of the COVID-19 pandemic and the possibility of an economic recession; - actions of our current stockholders, including purchases or sales of common stock by our directors and executive officers; - the arrival or departure of key personnel; and - other developments affecting us, our industry or our competitors.
+Ш our operating performance and the performance of our competitors; the public's reaction to our filings with the SEC, our press releases and other public announcements; the degree of trading liquidity in our common stock, including our ability to remain listed on Nasdaq; changes in recommendations or earnings estimates by research analysts who follow us or other companies in our industry variations in general economic conditions, including the impact of the COVID-19 pandemic; $\bar{\Box}$ actions of our current stockholders, including purchases or sales of common stock by our directors and executive officers; $\bar{\Box}$ the arrival or departure of key personnel; and П other developments affecting us, our industry or our competitors.

 In addition, the stock market may experience significant price and volume fluctuations.
 These fluctuations may be unrelated to the operating performance of particular companies but may cause declines in the market price of our common stock.
-The price of our common stock could fluctuate based upon factors that have little or nothing to do with our Company or its performance.
+The price of our common stock could fluctuate based upon factors that have little or nothing to do with our company or its performance.

-We suspended our quarterly dividend program and completed our stock repurchase program; as such, appreciation in the price of our common stock may be the only method to realize a return on your investment.
+We suspended our quarterly dividend program and cancelled our stock repurchase program; as such, appreciation in the price of our common stock may be the only method to realize a return on your investment.

-In October 2019, we suspended our quarterly cash dividend program and cancelled our then-existing stock repurchase program to focus on debt reduction and continued investment in strategic initiatives.
-Since then, we have paid a special cash dividend of \$0.65 per share in November 2021, but have not resumed our quarterly cash dividend.
-In addition, in August 2022, our Board approved a \$30 million share repurchase plan, and we completed purchases under the plan in October 2022.
-Any future determination with respect to the payment of dividends or stock repurchases is at the discretion of our Board and is dependent upon our financial condition, results of operations, capital requirements, general business conditions, tax treatment of dividends and issuer stock repurchases in the United States, potential future contractual restrictions contained in credit agreements and other agreements and other factors deemed relevant by our Board of Directors.
-We can provide no assurance that we will pay any dividends to our stockholders in the future, or as to the amount of any such dividends, or that we will engage in additional stock repurchases.
+In October 2019, we suspended our quarterly cash dividend program and cancelled our stock repurchase program to focus on debt reduction and continued investment in strategic initiatives; since then, we have paid a special cash dividend of \$0.65 per share in November 2021, but have not resumed our quarterly cash dividend or repurchase programs.
+Any future determination with respect to the payment of dividends or stock repurchases is at the discretion of our Board of Directors (the "Board of Directors" or the "Board") and is dependent upon our financial condition, results of operations, capital requirements, general business conditions, tax treatment of dividends in the United States, potential future contractual restrictions contained in credit agreements and other agreements and other factors deemed relevant by our Board of Directors.
+We can provide no assurance that we will pay any dividends to our stockholders in the future, or as to the amount of any such dividends, or that we will engage in stock repurchases.
 Our election not to pay a quarterly dividend or repurchase stock may negatively impact our reputation, our stock price, and investor confidence in us.